 It happened in mid-August when most Big Bank analysts started to comment on the housing bubble that was no more.
 Up until that point, most of Canada’s real estate market had rapidly accelerated, often defying the expectations—and desires—of smart money-minded people.

-Why comment on the demise of the Canadian housing crash that never was?
+Why comment on the demise of Canada’s housing market crash that never was?
 Because for the fourth consecutive month, ending in July 2017, analysts saw moderate corrections in prices and activity.

 One of the biggest factors in the 2017 soft-landing of Canada’s real estate market were the policy changes implemented by the Ontario government in the spring of 2017.
 These changes—which included a foreign buyers’ tax, a vacancy tax, additional property tax transfer tiers (which added to the cost of purchasing higher priced homes), as well as changes to rent control—helped moderate the actions of Ontario buyers.
 It also prompted a 44% (seasonally adjusted) decline in the number of transactions between March and August 2017—not far off the 48% plunge that was experienced between December 2007 and December 2008 (a response to the U.S. housing crash and credit crunch).

 If that wasn’t enough, the Federal Government really hammered a nail into the real estate bubble coffin by announcing the new mortgage stress test, which would close all loopholes and require every new borrower, or anyone renewing or refinancing with a new lender, to qualify for posted mortgage rates, rather than discounted rates.
 This change, which came into effect on Jan.
 1, 2018, effectively cut the maximum amount a person could borrow by as much as 25%.

 The question, then, is whether or not Canada’s housing market will crash in 2018?
 Here’s what the banks have to say about Canada’s housing market crash: